kristoferlund/ic-siws/packages/ic_siws/README.md

     │ Principal niuiu-iuhbi...-oiu  │                                                 │                                        │
     │ <─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─                                                  │                                        │
   User                          ┌───┴────┐                                        ┌───┴────┐                              ┌────┴────┐
-                                │Frontend│                                        │Canister│                              │EthWallet│
+                                │Frontend│                                        │Canister│                              │SolWallet│
                                 └────────┘                                        └────────┘                              └─────────┘
 ```

-## Crate features
+# Crate features

 The library has one optional feature that is disabled by default.

-- `nonce` - Enables the generation of nonces for SIWE messages.
+* `nonce` - Enables the generation of nonces for SIWS messages.
 This feature initializes a random number generator with a seed from the management canister.
-The random number generator then is used to generate unique nonces for each generated SIWE message.
-Nonces don't add any additional security to the SIWE login flow but are required by the SIWE standard.
+The random number generator then is used to generate unique nonces for each generated SIWS message.
+Nonces don't add any additional security to the SIWS login flow but are required by the SIWS standard.
 When this feature is disabled, the nonce is always set to the hex encoded string `Not in use`.

 ## Updates

-See the [CHANGELOG](CHANGELOG.md) for details on updates.
+See the [CHANGELOG](https://github.com/kristoferlund/ic-siws/blob/main/packages/ic_siws/CHANGELOG.md) for details on updates.

 ## Contributing